 Despite our best efforts, we make no warranty that this website is free of infection by computer viruses or other contamination.
 We recommend that you use appropriate and up-to-date firewall and anti-virus software to protect your computer systems.

 Decisions of the Information Commissioner may be appealed on a question of law to the Queensland Civil and Administrative Tribunal (QCAT).
-QCAT can be contacted directly about matters which may be on appeal.
+QCAT decisions are available on their website.

 The reprints used for the Office of the Information Commissioner’s annotated versions of the Freedom of Information Act 1992 (Qld) (FOI Act), RTI Act and IP Act (annotated legislation) are sourced from, and used with the permission of, the Office of The Parliamentary Counsel.
 Although the Office of the Information Commissioner endeavours to ensure the text of the legislative provisions reproduced within the annotated legislation is current, we do not warrant its currency or accuracy.
 Please consult the Office of The Parliamentary Counsel’s website for authorised current reprints of the legislation.

 The annotated legislation deals with issues in a general way and is not legal advice.
 The Office of the Information Commissioner carefully considers the specific circumstances arising in each external review.
 Additional factors, which are not detailed in the annotations, may be relevant in specific circumstances.

 The annotated legislation is updated from time to time to incorporate significant amendments and to reflect significant decisions.
 The “Last updated” date indicates when any amendment was last made to the particular page of the annotated legislation; please note this does not mean that the annotated legislation has captured all legal developments as of that date.

 Any summary of a decision included in the annotated legislation is not intended to be a substitute for the reasoning contained within the whole decision, and is not to be used as additional or different reasoning from the original decision.